Copilot Interim Standard and Update

 • Employees should consult with their manager to ensure they are interpreting and applying Copilot-generated output appropriately.

 • Use of code generated by Copilot must be discussed with MUHC Information Security prior to execution.
-(New requirement for department development code is being proposed.)
+(New requirement for department code development is being proposed.)

 How to Verify you’re using the correct version